PythonCharmers/python-future/docs/source/quickstart.rst

     from future.builtins import *

 Then write standard Python 3 code.
-The :mod:`future` package will provide support for running your code on Python 2.7 mostly unchanged.
+The :mod:`future` package will provide support for running your code on Python 2.6 and 2.7 mostly unchanged.

 See :ref:`what-else` for more details.